relaycorp/fanqiang-poc/README.md

     Gateway->>Tunnel: PACKET_2 (src: 1.1.1.1, dst: 192.168.0.1)
     Tunnel->>Client: PACKET_2 (src: 1.1.1.1, dst: 192.168.0.1)
 ```

+Although not implemented in this PoC,
+the client and server will exchange E2E encrypted _noise_ messages of random sizes and at random intervals to mitigate traffic analysis.

 ## How this is different from other HTTPS-based tunnels